libvips/libvips/doc/function-list.md

-Title: All libvips functions and operators

-# Introduction
+Title: Index -- all operators in alphabetical order

 libvips has a set of operators, each of which computes some useful image processing operation.
 Each operator is implemented as a [class@GObject.Object]